Yelp/elastalert/docs/source/ruletypes.rst

 Discord
 ~~~~~~~

-Discord will send notification to a Line application.
+Discord will send notification to a Discord application.
 The body of the notification is formatted the same as with other alerters.

 Required: